-Exceptions to the minimum probationary period may be made under special circumstances upon recommendation by the president and approval by the Chancellor.
-Upon approval of such an exception by the Chancellor, the faculty member's recommendation for tenure will go forward to the Board as meeting the requirements for the probationary period.
+Exceptions to the minimum probationary period may be made under special circumstances upon recommendation by the President and approval by the Board of Trustees.

-When a faculty member on a tenure-track appointment completes the probationary period and is not recommended for tenure by the president, he or she will be given notice of non-renewal of the appointment and will receive a terminal contract for the seventh year of employment.
+When a faculty member on a tenure-track appointment completes the probationary period and is not recommended for tenure by the President, he or she will be given notice of non-renewal of the appointment and will receive a terminal contract for the seventh year of employment.